yourhead/StacksAPI/_controls/checkbox/index.md

 A checkbox for enabling or selecting from two options.

 Although a checkbox would seem to return a boolean value, for historical reasons a checkbox control is able to return any value type.
 This means, by using the True Value and False Value properties a checkbox can return the string "Jedi" if checked and the value "Sith" when unchecked, or integers, floats, or booleans.

+{% include newstuff.html %}
+### Radio Mode

+Checkboxes arrays can be used where only one of the group is allowed to be checked at a time.
+To use checkboxes in this mode use one of the array types (see below) and enable the Radio property.

+{% include newstuff.html %}
+### Checkbox Array

+Checkboxes can be used in arrays.
+Each has its own subtitle and default, all other values are shared.
+Checkbox types are:

+- `checkbox` : a regular checkbox.
+- `checkbox-2` : two checkboxes.
+- `checkbox-4` : four checkboxes.